ferroelectrics/negativec/README.md

 # NegativeC

+Please note that this repository is mostly for illustrative purposes.
+Consider it as one-shot simulation set of scripts.
+General purpose package will be available soon.

 Here is a collection of tools to run and process negative capacitance simulations conducted within FERRET module for MOOSE framework.